 In early September, we had another excursion trip.
-This time, we go to visit Fremantle prison.
-Unlike the previous tour, on this occasion students are required to go to Fremantle by themselves (using public transport) where we will gather in one point near Fremantle railway station.
-And from there we will walk into the prison (which has since been converted into museum).
+This time, we visit Fremantle prison.
+Unlike the previous tour, on this occasion students are required to go to Fremantle on their own, using public transport, and then we will gather in one point near Fremantle railway station before heading to the prison museum.

 After breakfast, I bid farewell to Siraj and took the bus from nearby bus stop, and I later disembark on the top of Horseshoe Bridge, and descending into the platform where I catch the Fremantle bound train.
 The first part of the journey was uneventful.
-The train was rather empty because it ran on opposite direction from where the commuters would go in the morning.
+The train was rather empty because it ran on opposite direction from commuter traffic.

 Somewhere along the way, either in Daglish or Shenton Park station, I suddenly saw Heinz embarking the train.
 I called him, and he waved back and then sat next to me.
 We chatted along the journey, although I can’t recall what the topic of our conversation was.
 All I can recall was how I marveled Heinz’s deep blue eyes.

 Our train finally arrived at Fremantle station.
 The platform was quite packed with workers in business attire, ready to go to their workplace in the city, and also some school kids in their smart student uniform.
-Once the passengers from Perth disembarked, they poured themselves into the train.
+Once the passengers from Perth disembarked, those Perth bound commuters flocked the train.

 The Fremantle station yard, photographed from an overpass bridge nearby.

-I and Heinz walked to the meeting point in Fremantle (if I’m not mistaken, it was in front of Fremantle market).
-Over there, Georgina*, and another teacher named Greg*, plus some Japanese students have waited for us.
+Me and Heinz walked to the meeting point in Fremantle (if I’m not mistaken, it was in front of Fremantle market).
+Once we were there we met Georgina*, and another teacher named Greg*, plus some Japanese students.

-While waiting for us, we familiarize ourselves more.
+While waiting for other students, we got acquainted with each other especially with new students.
 Heinz is s very sociable man and can adapt well with other students from Asian countries.
-He quickly grew close with Sung Ho too.
 His Swiss sense of humor can truly entertain anyone.
-I remember how he poked fun on his first name similarity to one of the famous tomato ketchup brand.
+I remember how he poked fun his first name similarity to one of the famous tomato ketchup brand.

-After other students arrive, we set off to Fremantle prison.
+Once the remainder of the students arrive, we began our trip to Fremantle prison.

 The prison is located in one corner of the city.
 It was once the most important and largest prison in West Australia.
 But in 1991 it was closed down, and all of its inmates were relocated to other prisons.
-There are plenty of histories of the prison that we will learn upon joining the guided tour there.
+There are plenty of histories of the prison that we will learn on today’s tour.

 After several minutes of walking, we eventually arrive at the prison’s entrance.
-Its big greyish limestone fortress façade truly gave menacing look.
+Its big limestone fortress-alike entrance truly gave menacing look.

 Our class students gathered in front of Fremantle prison entrance.
-Woo Jae Kim can be seen wearing black jacket on the left, while Reiko Matsui is on the right, with her thick wool jacket.
+Woo Jae Kim can be seen wearing black jacket on the left of the group, while Reiko Matsui is on the right, with her thick wool jacket.

-Yet, despite of that, there were plenty of tourists who flocked the area.
+Yet, despite of that, there were plenty of tourists who came to visit.
 After paying the entrance fee, we entered the prison compound.
-When I entered the prison yard, I was really surprised by the sheer size of the area and on how well preserved the prison compound is.
+Once inside the prison yard, I was really surprised by the sheer size of the area and on how well preserved the prison compound is.

 It felt as if we’re entering an active prison (although without any inmates to be seen).